 Tree & Plant Care

-Best in sunny moist soil.
+Best in sunny site with moist soil.
 Tolerant of temporary flooding and wet conditions.

 Prune in mid-summer.